Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### You have an Azure virtual network named VNET1 in a resource group named RG1.
 You assign the Azure Policy definition of Not Allowed Resource Type and specify that virtual networks are not an allowed resource type in RG1.
 VNET1 [...].

-- [ ] Is deleted automatically.
+- [ ] is deleted automatically.
-- [ ] Is moved automatically to another resource group.
+- [ ] is moved automatically to another resource group.
-- [x] Continues to function normally.
+- [x] continues to function normally.
-- [ ] Is now a read-only object.
+- [ ] is now a read-only object.

 **[⬆ Back to Top](#table-of-contents)**